grundleborg/mediawiki-slack/README.md

 1. Log in to your Slack Team and click "Integrations".
 2. Select "Incoming WebHooks" as the type.
-3. Expand the "Instructions for Creating Incoming Web Hooks" and copy the URL there under "Setting Messages".
-We'll need this in a later step.
+3. Choose the default channel you want to use and click "Add Integration".
-4. Choose the default channel you want to use and click "Add Integration".
+4. Copy the Token shown on the left of the page.
+We'll need this in step 6.
 5. Copy the contents of the Slack folder in this repository to your wiki's extensions folder.
 6. Add the following lines to LocalSettings.php